 Exception: Ducts or portions thereof located completely inside the building thermal envelope.
 Ducts located in crawl spaces do not qualify for this exception.

-R403.3.2 Sealing (Mandatory).
+R403.3.2 Sealing .
 Ducts, air handlers, and filter boxes shall be sealed.
 Joints and seams shall comply with either the International Mechanical Code or International Residential Code, as applicable.

-Exceptions:

-Air-impermeable spray foam products shall be permitted to be applied without additional joint seals.

-For ducts having a static pressure classification of less than 2 inched of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams of other than the snap-lock and button-lock types.

 R403.3.2.1 Sealed air handler.
 Air handlers shall have a manufacturer's designation for an air leakage of no more than 2 percent of the design air flow rate when tested in accordance with ASHRAE 193.

-R403.3.3 Duct testing (Mandatory).
+R403.3.3 Duct testing .
 Ducts shall be leak tested in accordance with WSU RS-33, using the maximum duct leakage rates specified.

+Exceptions:

-Exception: The total leakage test or leakage to the outdoors is not required for ducts and air handlers located entirely within the building thermal envelope.
+1. The total leakage test or leakage to the outdoors is not required for ducts and air handlers located entirely within the building thermal envelope.
 For forced air ducts, a maximum of 10 linear feet of return ducts and 5 linear feet of supply ducts may be located outside the conditioned space.
 All metallic ducts located outside the conditioned space must have both transverse and longitudinal joints sealed with mastic.
 If flex ducts are used, they cannot contain splices.
 Flex duct connections must be made with nylon straps and installed using a plastic strapping tensioning tool.
 Ducts located in crawl spaces do not qualify for this exception.

+2. A duct air leakage test shall not be required for ducts serving heat or energy recovery ventilators that are not integrated with ducts serving heating or cooling systems.

 A written report of the results shall be signed by the party conducting the test and provided to the code official.

-R403.3.4 Duct leakage (Mandatory).
+R403.3.4 Duct leakage .
 The total leakage of the ducts, where measured in accordance with Section R403.3.3, shall be as follows:

 Rough-in test: Total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
 (25 Pa) across the system, including the manufacturer's air handler enclosure.
 All registers shall be taped or otherwise sealed during the test.
 If the air